Charlotte-St/timed-coding-quiz/README.md

 ## Usage

+The coding quiz can be used to test coding knowledge.

 ## Credits

 [normalize.css v8.0.1 Copyright © Nicolas Gallagher and Jonathan Neal used under an MIT License](https://github.com/necolas/normalize.css)

 ## License

+See repository for license information.